sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 category: tutorial-transaction-process
 ingress:
-  This guide describes how to create a new transaction process and how to take it into use on the FTW template.
+  This guide describes how to create a new transaction process and how to take it into use in the Sharetribe Web Template.
 published: true
 ---